JetBrains/teamcity-documentation/topics/duplicates-finder-java.md

 <anchor name="IdeaPatterns"/>

-Include / exclude patterns are newline\-delimited set of rules of the form:
+Include / exclude patterns are newline-delimited set of rules of the form:

 ```Shell